SORMAS-Foundation/SORMAS-Project/CONTRIBUTING.md

 ## Submitting an Issue

 Please read adhere to the following guidelines when submitting new issues.
 This allows us to process your request as quickly as possible.
+Make sure to always use the templates that are automatically provided when creating an issue.

+**Important:** Whenever creating a new issue, **please search the repository for similar issues first** to avoid duplicates.
+You can do this manually or by using the search functionality in the header and limiting your results to the SORMAS repository.

 * [Bug Report](#bug-report)
 * [Change Request](#change-request)